ArchiveTeam/bintray-grab/README.md

 Running with a warrior
 -------------------------

-Follow the [instructions on the ArchiveTeam wiki](http://archiveteam.org/index.php?title=Warrior) for installing the Warrior, and select the "Super Mario Maker Bookmarks" project in the Warrior interface.
+Follow the [instructions on the ArchiveTeam wiki](http://archiveteam.org/index.php?title=Warrior) for installing the Warrior, and select the "Bintray" project in the Warrior interface.

 Running with Docker
 -------------------------